herutomo/CSH1F2-2018-IF4202/README.md

 It will be used for interaction between lecturer and students for individual as well as group class projects.

 We will be learning and having fun experience on various introductory topics in the realm of Computer Science:
- Introduction and Internet
+ Introduction and Internet,
- Algorithm
+ Algorithm,
- Data Structures
+ Data Structures,
- Data Representation and Visualization
+ Data Representation and Visualization,
- User Interface and User Experience
+ User Interface and User Experience,
- Big Data and DAta Analytics
+ Big Data and DAta Analytics,
- Modern Software Development Approach using Agile+Git+CICD
+ Modern Software Development Approach using Agile+Git+CICD ...

 Happy exploring!